-Safe Haven Sunday was observed February 27-28, 2021 in the Diocese of Baton Rouge.
+Safe Haven Sunday will be observed on March 12-13, 2022 in the Diocese of Baton Rouge.

 “We must see our role in protecting children from pornography as our sacred duty, as well as an aspect of our work to create safe environments in accord with our ongoing implementation of The Charter for the Protection of Children and Young People.
 May we educate ourselves on reliable resources for pastoral support of the faithful and for the healing of pornography use and addiction and make them available to families, parishioners, and others in our care.” – Create in Me a Clean Heart

 “You are beloved sons and daughters of the Father.
 Be not afraid to approach the altar of mercy and ask for forgiveness.
 Many good people struggle with this sin.
 You are not alone; there is always hope! […] Knowing the truth of who you are in God and receiving spiritual help are critical, but those who use pornography often need further assistance.
 Freedom from pornography is a daily choice and calls for ongoing formation.
 The Church encourages you to seek ongoing support such as counseling, spiritual direction, coaching, accountability groups, couple to couple groups, conferences, and retreats for men and women.
 These are all means to employ as you seek freedom.
 Software is available for monitoring on-line activity and blocking pornographic material; these may be a necessary means of avoiding the near occasion of sin.” – Create in Me a Clean Heart